 - Better understand the roles and approaches that school administrations, coaches, and teachers can take to create a powerful coaching partnership

 - Discover why teachers who participated voluntarily without fear of evaluation showed better outcomes

-This edWebinar will be of benefit to teachers, librarians, school and district leaders, and instructional coaches of all grade levels.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of benefit to teachers, librarians, school and district leaders, and instructional coaches of all grade levels.

 About the Presenters

 Mahsa Bakhshaei, Ph.D., currently serves as Lead Research Scientist for the Dynamic Learning Project at Digital Promise.
 In her role, she leads the investigation on what makes effective coaching programs.
 She has more than ten years of experience conducting research in the educational achievement of students in underserved schools.
 She enjoys translating research to non-academic audiences so it can be used by practitioners and policymakers.
 She holds a Ph.D. in educational foundations from the University of Montreal.

 Angela Hardy currently serves as a Research Analyst for the Dynamic Learning Project at Digital Promise.
 Before becoming a researcher, Angela taught humanities in high-poverty schools for eight years in both France and Texas.
 While teaching, Angela founded a student organization promoting engagement in human rights issues, coordinated a Korean exchange program, served on the Education Advisory Committee of the Dallas World Affairs Council, and conducted fieldwork in Morocco as part of a Fulbright Teachers for Global Classrooms fellowship.
 She holds a B.A. in history and French from the University of North Texas, a 4-8 generalist certification, 8-12 history and social studies certifications, and an M.A. in International Education Policy Analysis from Stanford University.